paidiver/paidiverpy/README.md

     cd paidiverpy
     ```

-2. (Optional) Create a Python virtual environment to manage dependencies separately from your other projects.
-Here's an example using `mamba`:
+2. (Optional) Create a Python virtual environment to manage dependencies separately from other projects.
+For example, using `mamba`:

     ```bash
     mamba init

+    # Command to restart the terminal.
+This command may not be necessary if mamba init has already been successfully run before
+    exec bash

     mamba env create -f environment.yml
     mamba activate Paidiverpy
     ```

-If you have any problem during the activation process, pĺease try to run the following commands as well:
+3. (Optional) For JASMIN or DSP users, you also need to install the environment in the Jupyter IPython kernel.
+Execute the following command:

     ```bash
-    exec bash
-    mamba activate Paidiverpy
+    python -m ipykernel install --user --name Paidiverpy
     ```

-3. Install the package:
+4. Install the paidiverpy package:

+    Finally, you can install the paidiverpy package:

     ```bash
     pip install -e .